swiftbytegbr/jda-boot/README.md

     }
 }
 ```
 ***Note*** The method must be public and have only single parameter of the event you want to listen for.
 The name of the method doesn't matter.
+The class need to have a public no-args constructor.